klaxalk/linux-setup/README.md

 ### Ultisnip

 Completing code snippets is an existential part of programming.
 Thanks to Ultisnip, pieces of code like **if**, **while** and more can be much simpler to write.
 Ultisnip completes those by hitting **\<tab\>** after writing the keyword.
 If needed, hitting it again jumps through new filled placeholders in the code snippet.

+Key mapping for Ultisnip:

+- When suggestions appear, press **tab** to expand the snippet.
+- While in the snipper, move right and left over suggested parts by **left/right** or **ctrl-h / ctrl-l**.

 Snippets can be used in visual mode by wrapping a selected code in e.g. **if** statement, by:
 - 1. select a piece of code
 - 2. hit **\<tab\>**, the code will disappeare
 - 3. write a code word for a snipper, e.g. **if**